Skinz3/League-of-Legends-Bot/Readme.md

 # What is League of Legends Bot

   * League of legends bot is a pixel bot, written in C# .NET using System.Interop, PVInvoke and NLua.
+  * This software is opensource and free.
-  * It's a good way to raise your account level 30  quickly without having to play.
-Or to win blue essences for free
+  * It's a good way to raise your account level 30 without having to play or simply to win blue essences.

   > Version: League of Legends 10.8